mercycorps/toladata/README.md

 ## Set up Django's MySQL backing store
-Log into mysql and create the database, create the user, and grant permissions with the following commands using the same database Name, User, and Password used in the _settings.secret.yml_ file.
+Log into mysql and create the database, create the user, and grant permissions with the following commands using the same database `Name`, `User`, and `Password` used in the _settings.secret.yml_ file.
 ```sql
 $ mysql -u root  # Ubuntu users will need to use sudo for this line
 mysql> CREATE DATABASE tola_activty;